Chemistry Division

 Human Resources Committee (HRC)

-The Human Resources Committee deals with issues specific to the staff of the University of Montpellier.
-Each Human Resources Committee issues an advisory opinion, in accordance with the statutory provisions specific to Professors researchers.
+The Human Resources Committee addresses issues specific to the staff of the University of Montpellier.
+Each Human Resources Committee issues an advisory opinion in accordance with the statutory provisions specific to the Professors researchers.

 Composition